HellCreator/garbage_collector_robot/README.md

 ## Using the network camera option (C++) using Windows:

+## Run Server in Rasbpberry pi
+1.Just run the command "rs-server" you should get a message "Rs-server is running"

+## Compile the Realsense Viewer
 1. Download the file [Windows source code.zip](https://github.com/IntelRealSense/librealsense/releases) after that extract the files.
 2. Download and install [CMAKE](https://cmake.org/download/)
 3. Run CMAKE and open the folder where you extracted the source files using the "Browse Source.